north-road/slyr/docs/src/user_guide/tools.md

 3. Under `Destination PAGX file`, set the location of the *.pagx* file.
 4. Click `Run`.

 > This tool is available only with the SLYR full license.
+It is currently under development but is exposed as a preview only.
+We would love to hear your feedback about your experience.

 ### Convert STYLX to GPL color palette